Emergency Cash Reserves

 - Enables you to pursue bargain buying at someone else’s expense (someone who desperately needs cash)

-Do You Still Need an Emergency Cash Fund Once You Are Retired?
+The Need for Having an Emergency Cash Fund Once Retired

 Hopefully, you've drafted a thorough retirement budget, but invariably you will be missing some expense items—and emergencies will still happen.
 The most common unforeseen expense I see occur in retirement is when someone's adult child has an emergency.